biharygergo/card-estimator/src/app/landing/blog/cli/data/20231007_how-to-use-planning-poker-to-improve-sprint-planning.md

 - **Keep a human connection.** Use Planning Poker in real-life or during a video conference.
 You can [install an extension](https://planningpoker.live/features) of PlanningPoker.live in your favorite video conferencing tool to see each other during the session.
 - **Have fun!** Planning Poker should be a fun and collaborative experience.
 Don't take it too seriously.

-Planning Poker is a powerful tool that can help you to improve your Sprint Planning meetings and deliver more value to your customers.
+Planning Poker is a powerful tool that can help you to improve your sprint planning meetings and deliver more value to your customers.
 By following the tips above, you can use Planning Poker effectively to estimate the effort required for your Sprint Backlog items.